pram/docker-java-spring-boot/README.md

 Restart the app and you should see content on the default homepage.

-Copy the file `docker-compose.yml` into the root level of the demo application.
+Copy the files `Dockerfile` and `docker-compose.yml` into the root level of the demo application.
 Then run the following command

     docker compose build --no-cache demo-application